ozfortress/ozfortress_docs/docs/rules/ultiduo.md

     - Crusader's Crossbow

 ### 1.3.
 Weapon Pickups
-Weapons dropped on the ground by dead players are **allowed** to be picked up by surviving players - including the medigun.
+Dropped weapons can be picked up - including any medigun.

 ### 1.4.
 Map Scoring
 In Ultiduo, all maps are King of the Hill (KOTH) maps, and follow a best of one win condition with a five minute team clock.
 Different KOTH maps may vary slightly on overtime timers, locked and unlocked timers (when the point is not able to be captured at the start and when it unlocks) as these are built into the map.

 ### 1.5 Tie Breakers
-As the KOTH map standard, each map will be placed until a team has scored 3 rounds.
-No Tie Breaker should be needed for individual maps.
+As the King of the Hill map standard, each map will be played until a team has scored 3 rounds.
+If a Tiebreaker is needed, it will follow the Citadel Table Tiebreaker rules found on ozfortress.com

 ### 1.6 Scheduling
-Due to the time constraints surrounding Ultiduo 18, once the string is sent in the Team Captain Discord, both players must immediately join the server.
-Failure to have 2 rostered players readied up in the server within five minutes of start time will resolve in a forfeit loss.
+Due to the time constraints surrounding Ultiduo 18, once the string is sent in the Team Captain Discord, all players must immediately join the server.
+Failure to have 2 rostered players readied up in the server within five minutes of start time will result in a forfeit loss.

 ## 2. Ultiduo Playoffs
 ### 2.1.
 Playoff Match Format